Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/FMAC/FIR_IT/readme.txt

 1. Function description
-    This example shows how IIR is calculated by interrupt
+    This example shows how FIR is calculated by interrupt

 2. Use environment